Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 The colorful capital of Oranjestad, Aruba

-Even the island’s capital city, Oranjestad, is named for the Royal House of Orange and features traditional Dutch architecture.
+Even Aruba’s capital city, Oranjestad, is named for the Royal House of Orange and features traditional architecture with a strong Dutch influence.
 The Queen is the head of state and her birthday is celebrated here as a national holiday.

 While Aruba is the smallest island of the three ABC islands, it’s easily the most popular with visitors.
-It’s also the one island known for the most pristine beaches of all three islands.
-Aruba’s picture perfect beaches, sunny climate, and friendly locals have earned it the apt nickname, “One Happy Island.”
+Aruba’s picture-perfect beaches, sunny climate, and friendly locals have earned it the apt nickname, “One Happy Island.”

 When it comes to hotels in Aruba, there are a TON of accommodation options.
 Everything from all-inclusive mega-resorts to small boutique properties.